vetsuisse-unibe/NGS-course-docs/mapping.md

 Repeat the mapping step with the second Bull Terrier sample BT012.

 #### Visualizing the mapping

+Task :
+- Login into binfservas23 using srun

 Mapping can be visualized using several tools.
 We will use samtools tview and IGV browser in the exercise.